...

 Example:

-He is a strong man.
+He is a strong leader.

 Example:

-He has a strong influence in the company.
+He has a strong physique.

 Example: